vrushalird/LMS-Library-Management-System/README.md

 ### 6. Static Members
 - Static members are used to store global data.
 For example:
   - A static counter `nextId` in the `Book` class to generate unique IDs for each book.
+  - A static counter `nextId` in the `Member` class to generate unique IDs for each member.

 ### 7. Relationships Between Classes
 - **Association**: The `Library` class maintains a list of `Book` and `Member` objects.